WenSimEHRP/JGRPP-wiki/Features/Signalling.md

 The first reservation is not cancelled if the second reservation is not possible.
 This action has no effect when applied to a signalled tunnel/bridge entrance.

+The "Long reserve (unless stopping)" sub-action can be used to only enable long reserve when the train is not stopping at a station or waypoint, earlier in the train's reservation.
+This is useful for signals at platform ends where it would not be useful to enable long reserve for trains which will be stopping.

 ##### News control

 This allows turning off the train is stuck/lost news messages for trains waiting at this particular signal.